Bull-Leaping Fresco: Minoan bull-leaping

-Modern attempts to recreate the leaping on modern cattle have resulted only in a number of deaths.
-In short, the bull is too fast, too powerful and too aggressive to allow seizure of the horns, much less the use of the energy of the neck toss for acrobatics.
-Moreover, that toss is a hook to the side, not a neat backward boost.
-The bull attempts to skewer the human with one horn, without a view toward the style of the frescos.
-It is possible to leap over small bulls without touching them, even as they charge, and such spectacles still practiced in France may be the ultimate source of the icon.
-A stationary bull might be touched or pushed on the way over, but pressing on a bull in motion would have the same effect as being sideswiped by a speeding vehicle; that is, tumbling out of control.
+A modern version of bull-leaping, the course landaise, is practiced in south-western France.
+Jeremy McInnerny identifies this as "an almost exact parallel" to Minoan bull-leaping.

 The Taureador Frescoes are not frauds or incorrect reconstructions.
 The same bull-leaping scene appears in miniature in sealings and sealstones of the MM and LM periods.
 Explanations and classifications of the figures depicted are strictly theoretical, never illustrated by real-life examples.
 The only certain perception is that the leaper goes over the bull in an upside-down position, whether diving from above, leaping up from below, or with or without the assistance of another human or a device such as a pole.
 Why he should choose to do so also is strictly theoretical, although motives may probably presumed to be similar to those of modern adolescents in France: adventure and peer status.
 It would have to be, certainly, a volunteer activity of some social reward.